Last updated June 9, 2023

 The personal model I use for making raw yogurt.
 If you need more info, this article on clay pot cooking is my detailed review of the product plus my favorite soup recipe.
 This article on stainless steel cookware explains the scientific research on why clay is safer than stainless steel for cooking acidic foods like broth and tomato sauces.

 Wondering which model is best for you?
 See my Vitaclay review.

 Laundry and Cleaning: I use Eco-Nuts nontoxic, 100% natural organic laundry detergent and wool dryer balls.
 All Eco-Nuts laundry products are free of parabens and harsh chemicals.
 They are also free of hormone-disrupting synthetic fragrances, dyes, or allergenic additives of any kind.
 Yes, it is possible to get all of the effectiveness of commercial laundry products with none of the toxicity!

 For non-toxic, all-purpose cleaning around the home, I recommend castile soap, bulk baking soda, and apple cider vinegar.

 Baking Pans: I use stainless steel kitchenware for baking.
 This cake pan, this pizza pan, these cookie sheets, and this large, deep dish pan comprise the set I use which all cleanup easily, staying beautiful and shiny!

 Using sustainable products in a home garden is very important to avoid exposure to dangerous chemicals while growing healthy food!
 Click here for a listing of supplies I have found helpful at our home.

-Feeding our furry friends their natural diet is very important, but if you are not able to prepare a raw diet for your cat or dog for a period of time, at least source pet food that is free of dangerous chemicals and additives.
+Feeding our furry friends their natural diet is very important, but if you are not able to prepare a raw diet for your cat or dog for a period of time, at least source a pet food brand that is biologically appropriate and does not contain dangerous chemicals and additives.